 The wraps are the highest sodium options in Subway – they actually contain over double the sodium.

-A healthy sounding Spinach Wrap has 780mg of the stuff!
-First rule of making good choices in Subway, skip the wraps if you’re watching your sodium.
+A healthy-sounding Spinach Wrap has 780mg of the stuff!
+The first rule of making good choices in Subway, skip the wraps if you’re watching your sodium.

 Which Cheese to Pick?